Kukaloka1/Kukaloka1/README.md

 ##  About Me

 👋 Hello!
-I’m Antonio Fernández Ríos, a **full-stack developer, entrepreneur and tech lover** blending **AI, blockchain, and creative tech** to build **innovative, fun, and engaging** digital experiences.
+I’m Antonio Fernández Ríos, a **full-stack developer, with a background on finance also, entrepreneur and tech lover** blending **AI, blockchain, and creative tech** to build **innovative, fun, and engaging** digital experiences.

-🔮 **From Music & Arts to Tech** — My background in music, finance, and design fuels my passion for building products that mix **creativity & technology**.
+ **From Music & Arts to Tech** — My background in music, finance, and design fuels my passion for building products that mix **creativity & technology**.

 💡 Currently, I'm crafting **AI-driven solutions** & Web3 applications at **Bittech Network**, my tech hub focused on **cutting-edge innovation, decentralization, and engaging user experiences**.